Why is this important?

 - Develop targeted actions for creating healthier communities as part of Healthy Together Victoria initiative in partnership with Aboriginal and community health organisations and other community groups.

-- Keep informed on statewide health strategies that impact Aboriginal families and communities, strategies such as the following:
+- Keep informed on statewide and national health strategies that impact Aboriginal families and communities, strategies such as the following: